-HACSM held the public hearing in person and through zoom on Tuesday, June 13, 2023, at 9:00 a.m..
-Raymond Hodges, Executive Director, and Ron Babiera, Housing Programs Manager, were in attendance for HACSM.
-There was one member of the public who made comments at the hearing; however, the comments were not related to the FY 2024 MTW Plan.
-The public hearing ended at 1:45 p.m..
+HACSM held a public hearing in person and via Zoom on Tuesday, June 11, 2024, at 9:00 a.m.
+Raymond Hodges, Executive Director, was in attendance for HACSM.
+There were no public comments applicable to the MTW Annual Plan.